 (293) The man who thinks of everything by himself, considering what will be better, later and in the end-this man is the best of all.
 That man is fine too, the one who is persuaded by someone who speaks well.
 But whoever neither thinks by himself nor pays heed to what someone else says and lays it to his heart-that man is good for nothing.
 So, Perses, you of divine stock, keep working and always bear in mind our behest, so that Famine will hate you and well-garlanded reverend Demeter will love you and fill your granary with the means of life.
-For Famine is ever the companion of a man who does not work; and gods and men feel resentment against that man, whoever lives without
+For Famine is ever the companion of a man who does not work; and gods and men feel resentment against that man, whoever lives without working, in his temper like stingless drones that con-

-288 λείη Plato Xenophon al.: ὁλίγη codd.
+288 λείη Plato Xenophon al.: ὀλίγη codd.
 Proclus

-304 ὀργήν Π33CacDac sch. in Platonem al.: ὀρμήν CpcDpc (m.
-1) Φ sch. in Theocritum al.: ἀλκήν φ9φ11ψ15 310 deest et in H. H. D. Procle Stoberg bab C (m. roc in working, in his temper like stingless drones that consume the labor of the bees, eating it without working.
+304 ὀργήν Π{33} C^{ac}D^{ac} sch. in Platonem al.: ὀρμήν C^{pc}D^{pc} (m.
+1) Φ sch. in Theocritum al. : ἀλκήν $\phi_0\phi{11}\psi{15}$ sume the labor of the bees, eating it without working.
 But as for you, be glad to organize your work properly, so that your granaries will be filled with the means of life in good season.
 It is from working that men have many sheep and are wealthy, and if you work you will be dearer by far to immortals and to mortals: for they very much hate men who do not work.
 12 Work is not a disgrace at all, but not working is a disgrace.
 And if you work, the man who does not work will quickly envy you when you are rich; excellence and fame attend upon riches.
-Whatever sort you are by fortune, working is better, if you turn your foolish spirit away from other men's possessions towards work, taking care for the means of life, as I bid you.
+Whatever sort you are by fortune, working is better, if you turn your foolish spirit away from other men's possessions toward work, taking care for the means of life, as I bid you.
 Shame is not good at providing for a needy man-shame, which greatly harms men and also benefits them: for shame goes along with poverty, and self-confidence goes along with wealth.

-310 deest et in $\Pi_5\Pi{11}\Pi{33}$ D Proclo Stobaeo: hab, C (m. rec. in mg.) Φ 317-18 ath.
+310 deest et in $\Pi_5\Pi{11}\Pi{33}$ D Proclo Stobaeo: hab.
+C (m. rec. in mg.) Φ 317-18 ath.
 Plutarchus; 318 post 319 transp.
 Peppmüller: 317 et 319 invicem transp.
 Mazon

 (320) Property is not to be snatched: god-given is better by far.
-For if someone grabs great wealth with his hands by violence, or plunders it by means of his tongue, as often happens when profit deceives the mind of human beings and Shamelessness drives Shame away, then the gods easily make him obscure, and they diminish that man's house-
+For if someone grabs great wealth with his hands by violence, or plunders it by means of his tongue, as often happens when profit deceives the mind of human beings and Shamelessness drives Shame away, then the gods easily make him obscure, and they diminish that man's household, and wealth attends him for only a short time.
+It is the same if someone does evil to a suppliant or